Jimmy Crabtree: Career

 Crabtree began his career at Burnley, but left in 1890 and played in non-league football for two years before returning to Burnley for the 1892–93 season.

-His performances attracted the attention of FA Cup holders, Aston Villa, in 1895.
+Crabtree performances attracted the attention of FA Cup holders and, in 1895, became Aston Villa's record signing when he was purchased for £250.
 He played alongside Howard Spencer at left-half, and went on to share the captaincy of the club with him.

 He won League Championship medals with Villa in 1897, 1899 and 1900, he also lifted the FA Cup in as a part of the Aston Villa team that completed the Double in 1897.
 He was capped 11 times by England whilst at Villa.
 Crabtree joined Plymouth Argyle in January 1904 and made four appearances in the Southern League before injury forced him to retire.
 He then coached at several non-league clubs and later became a pub licensee in Birmingham.

 Death

 He died suddenly at the age of 36.
 His death was drink related.